Site icon British Expat Money

 Most people think of Wise as a money transfer app.
 And who can blame them.
 It used to be called Transfer Wise and their main service was transferring money!

 However, what less people know is that Wise also offers a lot of the same banking services as the other neobanks.
-In fact, if you value costs and coverage, it is definitely one of the best banks for expats in the UK.
+In fact, if you value costs and coverage, it is difficult to beat.

 Wise is one of the UK’s original fintech unicorns and it really has advantages where expatriate banking is concerned.
 Most importantly, you can have multiple account details simultaneously.